PrerakPatelCS/WebHookTest/README.md

 Add the validate commit messages job to the list of required status checks.
 This stops any pull request or direct push to the branch if the validation workflow fails.

+Push the .github/workflows and the workflow will show up on github actions tab.
+Make the ruleset and add the workflow action.
+It will be a Github Action and it will have the name of the commit.
+When it fails, you can check the result in the actions tab.

 ## Commit hooks (Client Side)

 These run on the developers local machine.